Osderda/netflixPinCracker/README.md

 When the correct code is entered, the software cannot detect it, so when trying the codes, keep track of what numbers they are trying.

+# Pre-requirements
+You will need to have Python installed as well as the keyboard package.

 # Use

 - Run the miner.py file.